Azure/Azure-Sentinel/Solutions/Training/Azure-Sentinel-Training-Lab/Modules/Module-2-Data-Connectors.md

 6. From the list of subscriptions at the bottom of the page, select the desired subscription and click on *Connect*.
 Wait for the operation to complete.
 You may wish to enable bi-directional sync for the connector, which means that alerts/incidents closed in either product will be reflected in the other.

-You've now connected alerts from Microsoft Defender for Cloud!

-**Tip:** After a few minutes, try using the *Sample Alerts* feature in Defender for Cloud to generate some sample incidents for inspection.
+You've now connected alerts from Microsoft Defender for Cloud.
+This connector populates the `SecurityAlerts` table when a Defender for Cloud alert is raised, but at this stage, that alert *won't* be promoted into an Incident.
+We'll cover a rule to promote the alerts in the next module.

 ### Exercise 3: Enable Microsoft Defender Threat Intelligence connector